DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

 Upload the sketch to your Arduino.
 If you need help on how to upload a sketch, see :doc:`Getting Started </ex-commandstation/get-started/index>`

 ..
-TODO:: LOW - organize the above and add pictures
+TODO:: LOW - Hardware - organize the above and add pictures

 ..
-TODO:: LOW - Finish this section
+TODO:: LOW - Hardware - Finish this section

 Important Notes on Current Sensing